Patent ductus arteriosus

 Patent ductus arteriosus (PDA) is a condition in which the ductus arteriosus does not close.
 The word "patent" means open.

-PDA affects girls more often than boys.
+PDA is more common in girls than boys.
 The condition is more common in

 infants and those with .
 Infants with genetic disorders, such as Down syndrome, or babies whose mothers had rubella during pregnancy are at higher risk for PDA.